- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 - My Account

 Dee Dee Bridgewater

 *Dee Dee Bridgewater was born on this date in 1950.
 She is a Black singer, producer, and actress.

-In 1974, she released her first own album, entitled Afro Blue and she also performed on Broadway in the musical The Wiz.
-For her role as Glinda the Good Witch she won a Tony Award in 1975 as "best-featured actress", and the musical also won the 1976 Grammy Award for Best Musical Show Album.
+In 1974, she released her first album, Afro Blue, and performed on Broadway in the musical The Wiz.
+For her role as Glinda the Good Witch, she won a Tony Award in 1975 as "best-featured actress", and the musical also won the 1976 Grammy Award for Best Musical Show Album.
 She subsequently appeared in several other stage productions.
 After touring France in 1984 with the musical Sophisticated Ladies, she moved to Paris in 1986.
 The same year saw her in Lady Day as Billie Holiday, for which role she was nominated for the Laurence Olivier Award.

 Voices That Guide Us interview, African American Registry.